voicegain/platform/how-to/edge-on-cloud/aws-specific-steps.md

 - [Step 5: Get kubeconfig](#step5)

 ## <a id="step1"></a>Step 1: Request GPUs from AWS
-In order to use GPUs you must request a Quota increase for them from AWS The types (P type, G type/ On-demand, Spot instances) that you require are dependent on your Organizations needs.
+In order to use GPUs you must request a Quota increase for them from AWS.

+The instance types (P type, G type/ On-demand, Spot instances) that you require are dependent on your Organizations needs.

 AWS Link: [Instance Types](https://aws.amazon.com/ec2/instance-types/)

 Be certain you are requesting them for the AWS Region you wish to run your cluster in.